Sinn Fein makes gains in Northern Ireland election

 The snap election, called less than a year after the last ballot, was triggered by the resignation in January of Irish republican leader Martin McGuinness as deputy first leader of Northern Ireland.

-McGuinness led Northern Ireland's government in coalition with Foster, but announced his decision to resign after she refused to step aside pending an inquiry into the handling of a botched green energy program.
+McGuinness led Northern Ireland's government in coalition with Foster but announced his decision to resign after she refused to step aside pending an inquiry into the handling of a botched green energy program.

-Sinn Fein, a party that is primarily supported by Catholic Irish nationalists, wants Northern Ireland to secede from the UK and become part of the Republic of Ireland.
+Sinn Fein, a party primarily supported by Catholic Irish nationalists, wants Northern Ireland to secede from the UK and become part of the Republic of Ireland.
 The DUP, primarily supported by Protestants, wants the region to remain a part of the United Kingdom.

 The United Kingdom is made up of England, Scotland, Wales and Northern Ireland.
-A majority of voters in Northern Ireland voted in favor of the United Kingdom remaining part of the European Union in the Brexit referendum.
+A majority in Northern Ireland voted in favor of the United Kingdom remaining part of the European Union in last year's Brexit referendum.